-Your Headline Is Your Billboard
+Your LinkedIn Headline Is Your Billboard

 Your headline appears in more places than any other part of your profile.
 It shows up when you: